offbyone/ideas/content/old/general-thoughts/taking-the-plunge-again.md

 Anyone want in?

-\### Update
+### Update

 Sadly, no jumping today, as the winds were too strong.
 Maybe tomorrow, although with rain forecasted all day, I'm not hopeful.
 Worst case?
-Next weekend\...
+Next weekend...